noperator/free/README.md

 ### GitHub Actions Setup

+*If you do not want to use GitHub Actions, you can skip this section and disable the workflow.*

+1.  **Navigate to your repository** on GitHub.com.
+2. Click on the **"Actions"** tab.
+3. In the left sidebar, you'll see a list of your workflow files. **Click on the name of the workflow** you want to disable.
+4. You'll see a list of workflow runs.
+Above the runs, click the **"..." (ellipsis) button** on the right side.
+5. Select **"Disable workflow"** from the dropdown menu.
+6. Confirm that you want to disable it.

+*If you want to use GitHub Actions to automate the deployment of your calendar, follow these steps:*

 1. Fork or clone this repository
 2. Go to your repository's Settings > Secrets and variables > Actions
 3. Add the following secrets: